vinibarbieri/StarPlayers-NFT/README.md

 ## 🎮 How to Use

 1. **Mint a Specific Player**:
-   - Call `mint(uint8 typeId)` with the appropriate ETH to mint a specific player type 💰.
+   - Call `mint(uint8 typeId)` with the appropriate MATIC to mint a specific player type 💰.
 2. **Purchase a Mystery Box**:
-   - Call `mintMysteryBox()` with 0.005 ETH to receive a randomly selected player card 🃏.
+   - Call `mintMysteryBox()` with 0.005 MATIC to receive a randomly selected player card 🃏.

 ## 📄 License